Protect human rights

 UNHCR advocates and works with governments to strengthen laws and ensure displaced and stateless people can access basic rights and services.

-Advocating for the rights of people forced to flee and those denied a nationality can access their human rights
+Working to ensure people forced to flee and those denied a nationality can access their human rights

 Citizens normally look to their own governments to guarantee their human rights and physical security.

-UNHCR, the UN Refugee Agency, works to improve, laws, regulations, policies and practices to ensure displaced and stateless people are treated fairly and are able to access rights and services in dignity, including the right to seek safety, the right to health care and the right to a nationality.
+UNHCR, the UN Refugee Agency, works to ensure that displaced and stateless people can access their rights, including the right to seek safety, the right to health care and the right to a nationality.

 Text and media 11